Updated May 17, 2023

-- Owns seven MLS appearances and one start in the regular season, adding three MLS Cup Playoff appearances during the 2020 campaign.
+- Owns 15 MLS appearances and six starts with one goal in the regular season, adding three MLS Cup Playoff appearances during the 2020 campaign.

 - Has scored seven goals for the United States’ Under-20 side, including the game winner in a Round of 16 win vs. France in the 2019 FIFA U-20 World Cup.

 - The only two-time recipient of the UnitedHealthcare Revolution Academy Player of the Year Award (2014 and 2015), developed for four-plus years in the Revolution Academy, scoring 38 goals with 25 assists in over 100 appearances in the program.

 MLS CAREER: Signed by the Revolution as a Homegrown Player on Jan.
-18, 2019…Became the sixth Revolution Academy product to sign with the first team…Has made seven league appearances with one start in MLS…Made three additional appearances in the 2020 MLS Cup Playoffs as a substitute…Scored two goals in four career U.S. Open Cup appearances…Has also featured extensively for Revolution II in USL League One during the 2020 and 2021 campaigns, tallying nine goals in 35 appearances…As a rookie in 2019, appeared in two MLS games, including one start…Made four appearances in 2020…Made one appearance in 2021…In 2022, set career-high marks in goals (2), games played (17), games started (11), minutes played (785), shots (12) and shots on goal (5)…In 2023, has appeared in seven matches, starting once, along with one goal in two additional U.S. Open Cup appearances.
+18, 2019…Became the sixth Revolution Academy product to sign with the first team…Has made 14 league appearances with five starts and 449 minutes played in MLS…Made three additional appearances in the 2020 MLS Cup Playoffs as a substitute…Scored two goals in four career U.S. Open Cup appearances…Has also featured extensively for Revolution II in USL League One during the 2020 and 2021 campaigns, tallying nine goals in 35 appearances…As a rookie in 2019, appeared in two MLS games, including one start…Made four appearances in 2020…Made one appearance in 2021…In 2022, set career-high marks in goals (2), games played (17), games started (11), minutes played (785), shots (12) and shots on goal (5)…In 2023, has appeared in seven matches, starting once, along with one goal in two additional U.S. Open Cup appearances.